ORION (research and education network)

 The Ontario Research and Innovation Optical Network (ORION) is a high-speed optical research and education network in Ontario, Canada.
 It connects virtually all of Ontario's research and education institutions including every university, most colleges, several teaching hospitals, public research facilities and several school boards to one another and to the global grid of R&E networks using optical fibre.

 History

 ORION was founded in 2001 (then as The Optical Regional Advanced Network of Ontario, or ORANO) with the support of the Ontario Government.
-ORION is a self-sustaining not-for-profit organization kickstarted by the Ontario Government under Premier Harris.
+ORION is a self-sustaining not-for-profit organization kickstarted by the Ontario Government under Premier Mike Harris.

-ORION is owned and operated by a not-for-profit corporation governed by a Board of Directors, which includes representatives from the fields of education, research and business.
+ORION is owned and operated by a not-for-profit corporation governed by a board of directors, which includes representatives from the fields of education, research and business.
 ORION was initially funded by the Government of Ontario with additional funding from CANARIE, as well as private and public sector organizations and institutions.
 ORION is a self-sustaining organization, generating revenue from its connected institutions through user access fees and over network-based services.

+In April 2023, GTAnet merged with ORION.